 Whether you are a tenant worried about receiving your deposit back, or a landlord looking to establish your rights and obligations, the question of end-of-tenancy cleaning and whose responsibility this factor lies with is an important issue to ensure all parties are clear on.

-It’s enough of a chore to clean up after yourself, let along cleaning up after others.
+It’s enough of a chore to clean up after yourself, let alone clean up after others.
 So when you move into a new flat, you don’t want any signs of the previous tenant.
 Particularly if the signs indicate a lax attitude to hygiene.
-End of tenancy cleaning ensures that future tenants will feel as though they are moving into a brand new property.
+End-of-tenancy cleaning ensures that future tenants will feel as though they are moving into a brand-new property.

 Existing occupants are usually responsible for end of tenancy cleaning.
 That doesn’t mean you have to get down on your knees and start scrubbing floors.
-Instead, we look at end of tenancy cleaning really requires.
+Instead, we look at what end-of-tenancy cleaning really requires.